 If there’s water still sitting atop the soil, drain it off.

 You can use any balanced liquid fertilizer with this plant.
+Learn more about fertilizing your Monstera plant.

 Be sure to dilute the fertilizer by half for minimal risk of chemical burns, and always apply to damp soil.